Unraveling Adult Amblyopia: The Enigma of Lazy Eye

 Can lazy eye develop in adults without any prior symptoms?

-Yes, lazy eye can develop in adults without any prior .
+Yes, lazy eye can develop in adults without any prior symptoms.
 In some cases, lazy eye may go unnoticed until adulthood, especially if the vision in the stronger eye compensates for the weaker eye.
 Additionally, adults with mild or moderate lazy eye may have adapted to their condition over time, making it difficult to detect without a comprehensive eye examination.
 It is important for adults to have regular eye exams to detect and treat lazy eye early.

 Is lazy eye treatable in adults?